 With the onslaught of tariffs, many companies that import products into the United States are facing price increases.
 Our China lawyers are getting an earful about this from some of our clients, especially those that sell large chunks of their products to big retailers like Walmart and Target.
 On the other hand, our clients with super strong brand names and eye popping margins have for the most part not even mentioned the tariffs and their increased costs to us.

 And yet, no matter who your downstream customers may be or what your margins are, now may be the best time ever to get your China contract manufacturing costs reduced, and our China attorneys are working with many of our clients to do exactly that.
 For many of them, we are working to help them diversify their manufacturing to countries outside China — so far this has mostly been to other Asian countries, such as Vietnam, Cambodia, the Philippines, Malaysia, Pakistan, India and Thailand, but also to Mexico and Eastern Europe and even to Canada and the United States — more so after the announcement of the “new NAFTA” agreement, a/k/a the USMC.
-Part 2 of this series will address the pros and cons of moving manufacturing out of China, to include a quick country-by-country analysis.

 This post is going to focus on the steps you should consider taking now to reduce your China manufacturing costs.